Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples: Principal Experimental Results

-In Figure~\ref{fig:pureCIFAR10} and ~\ref{fig:fMNISTPure} we show results for the pure black-box attack for CIFAR-10 and Fashion-MNIST.
-Just like for the mixed black-box attack we see the similar trends in terms of which defenses provide the highest security gains.
-For CIFAR-10 the defenses that give at least $25\%$ greater defense accuracy than the vanilla defense include BUZz and Odds.
-For Fashion-MNIST the only defense that gives this significant improvement is BUZz.
+4. \textbf{Adaptive and pure black-box follow similar trends.} In Figure~\ref{fig:pureCIFAR10}, and ~\ref{fig:fMNISTPure} we show results for the pure black-box attack for CIFAR-10 and Fashion-MNIST.
+Just like for the adaptive black-box attack, we see similar trends in terms of which defenses provide the highest security gains.
+For CIFAR-10, the defenses that give at least $25\%$ greater defense accuracy than the vanilla defense include BUZz and Odds.
+For Fashion-MNIST, the only defense that gives this significant improvement is BUZz.

+5. \textbf{Future defense analyses should be broad}: From our first point in this subsection, it is clear that a majority of these defenses give marginal improvements or less.
+This brings up an important question, what impact does our security study have for future defenses?
+The main lesson is future defense designers need to test against a broad spectrum of attacks.
+From the literature, we see the majority of the 9 defenses already considered white-box attacks like PGD or FGSM and some weak black-box attacks.
+However, in the face of adaptive attacks, these defenses perform poorly.
+Future defense analyses at the very least need white-box attacks \textit{and} adaptive black-box attacks.
+By providing our paper's results and code we hope to help future defense designers perform these analyses and advance the field of adversarial machine learning.